-Notable accomplishments of the AboitizPower Board for 2022 are as follows:
+Notable accomplishments of the AboitizPower Board for 2023 are as follows:

-- Reviewed and affirmed the appropriateness of the Group's purpose and brand promise in support of the country's gradual economic recovery. - Reviewed and aligned the Group's short-term and long-term business strategies to sustain and expand the business under the new normal. - Reviewed and ensured the sufficiency of the internal controls system and enterprise risk management framework of AboitizPower. - Reviewed and approved the amendments to AboitizPower's Manual on Corporate Governance and General Trading Policy. - Authorized and held AboitizPower's Virtual Annual Stockholders' Meeting for the third consecutive year. - Approved amendment to the Board and Committee Charters. - Reviewed and implemented changes to the Board's governance mechanism in alignment with global best practices and the demands of the current business environment. - In addition to the Annual Corporate Governance Seminar, conducted regular virtual learning sessions to strengthen the continuous learning program for the Company's directors and officers.
+- Reviewed and affirmed the appropriateness of the Group's purpose and brand promise in support of the country's gradual economic recovery. - Reviewed and ensured the sufficiency of the internal controls system and enterprise risk management framework of AboitizPower. - Authorized and held AboitizPower's Virtual Annual Stockholders' Meeting for the fourth consecutive year. - Approved amendments to the Board Cyber and Information Security and Board Audit Committee Charters. - Reviewed and implemented changes to the Board's governance mechanism in alignment with global best practices and the demands of the current business environment. - Engaged a third party to conduct the annual board evaluation. - In addition to the Annual Corporate Governance Seminar, conducted regular virtual learning sessions to strengthen the continuous learning program for the Company's directors and officers.